Indoqa/indoqa-boot/docs/configuration-provide-properties.md

 ## Spring properties

 The Spring properties can be set either as system properties or via a Spring property source.
+The [Spring documentation](https://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#beans-property-source-abstraction) contains detailed information about this topic.

 ### port